every week WE rescue

 Our environmental impact

-When food we waste, we also waste many other resources: water, fossil fuel, human power, fertilizer, money, packaging, time, love, and so much more.
+When we waste food, we also waste many other resources: water, fossil fuel, human power, fertilizer, money, packaging, time, love, and so much more.

 WE PRIORITIZE OUR ACTIONS BASED ON THE FOOD RECOVERY HIERARCHY